 Rising indie americana artist Aly Aleigha and her band released their first full-length album in September 2016, a year after Aly's debut EP "Jealous Love."
 Starting as a ragtag group of musical friends playing local gigs (such as the Homegrown Music Festival in Duluth), they have since been swept up in a whirlwind of recording an LP ("The Labyrinth") and traveling around the USA performing their music.
 Inspirations for their sound include groups like The Head and The Heart, The Oh Hello's, Josh Garrels, The Lumineers, and We the Wild.
-Shortly after their Album Release Show in September, the band traveled to Paoli, PA to play at a music festival for over 3,000 people, where they received the "2016 Emerging Artist Award" sponsored by Relevant Radio.
+Shortly after their Album Release Show in September last year, the band traveled to Paoli, PA to play at a music festival for over 3,000 people, where they received the "2016 Emerging Artist Award" sponsored by Relevant Radio.
 This summer (2017) the band played at City on the Hill Music Festival among artists such as the Newsboys, Mercy Me, and Britt Nicole for a crowd of over 3500.
-Signed for two major music festivals this autumn as part of their tour, the band is humbled and excited by the positive receptivity to their music and look forward to what the future holds for them.
+Signed for two more major music festivals this autumn as part of their tour, the band is humbled and excited by the positive receptivity to their music and look forward to what the future holds for them.